► VW warns supply problems to continue ’til 2024

 Just how bad is it?

 Cars are all now so technologically advanced that the crisis is affecting almost every manufacturer.
-However, not all car brands have made statements yet.
-But the global industry consulting firm AlixPartners has already predicted that it's going to be bad.
-It had originally estimated at the start of the year that the shortage will cost carmakers $61bn (£44bn), but has adjusted that to $110bn (£80bn).
+Global industry consulting firm AlixPartners predicted that the shortage would cost car makers $61bn (£44bn) in lost revenue in 2021, but adjusted that up to $110bn (£80bn).

 Jaguar Land Rover